unchainedshop/unchained-evolution/architecture.md

 ## Programming languages

 The only programming language used in our products currently is Javascript ES6.
-We plan to diversify more in the future.
+We plan to diversify more in the future by building new server-side microservices with modern programming languages like Rust, Swift or Go.

 [1]:	https://github.com/unchainedshop/unchained-evolution
 [2]:	https://github.com/xecutors/unchained